 Even more enticing is to start with unrealistic return goals, using the latest (day-) trading strategy.
 Most of the time that proves to be very costly, rather than a quick and easy road to financial independence.

-Moving from a broad overview of investment knowledge to researching more specific strategies within that framework, avoids a lot of the confusion that hyped strategies or detailed security selection tends to bring.
+Moving from a broad overview of well-founded investment knowledge to researching more specific strategies within that framework, avoids a lot of the confusion that hyped strategies or detailed security selection tend to bring.

 Stopping at a well diversified buy and hold portfolio would be no bad thing at all, but limiting portfolio construction to classic allocation concepts leaves alternative return streams and diversifiers on the sideline.
 Many people disagree with this, so it is important to make up your own mind.
 It is only possible to be successful when you trust your own approach, otherwise it will go out the window at the first sign of trouble.